If you don’t want to move home, equity release is a way to utilise some of the tax-free funds locked in your property.

 A no negative equity guarantee – you can never owe more than the value of your property

-The right to remain in your property for life or until you move into long-term care
+The right to remain in your property for life until you or the last remaining applicant either passes away or moves into long term care

 The right to move home (subject to provider criteria)